DevHasnainzx/Twin-Stalker-Game/README.md

 ![Tutorial Screen](GamePlay/TutorialScreen.png)

 ### <span style="color:red">Switching Mechanic</span>
-*The green color bar fills over time and when gauge is filled to 100% user can switch to player named Eriss*
+*The green color bar fills over time and when gauge is filled to 100% user can switch to player named Eric from Eriss*

 ![Player 1](GamePlay/Player1Screen.png)